sampsyo/cs6120/content/blog/2020-12-18-db-compiler/index.md

 ### Code Execution

 Once the C++ file has been generated, we invoke clang on the file with optimizations turned on (-O3).
 We allow any C++ header defined in the codebase to be included.
 This enables us to reuse classes defined in the codebase such as the ones for file reading.
-This generates a dynamic library that we load into the database with dlopen.
-We retrieve the aforementioned compute function via dlsym and then execute it.
+This generates a dynamic library that we load into the database with `dlopen`.
+We retrieve the aforementioned compute function via `dlsym` and then execute it.
+Finally, we `dlclose` the dynamic library.

 ## Performance Evaluation